alexmaurizio/gulp-gettext-php-tpl/README.md

 Can also be used in watch tasks to automatically update the .POT translation template to match current gettext usage in .php and .tpl files

 ### Installation
-This library is still in development to make it more robust and generic, so it's still not available on NPM.
+This library is still in development to make it more robust and generic.
+Keep this in mind.

-To install it in your project anyway, run
+To install, run
 ```
-npm install --save-dev alexmaurizio/gulp-gettext-php-tpl
+npm install gulp-gettext-php-tpl --save-dev
 ```
+in your project directory.
+Make sure to have Gulp to use this plugin.

 ### Usage
 Here's an example task in your Gulpfile.js you can use.